HTTP handler

+HTTP handlers are an essential component of the ASP.NET framework, providing a low-level way to interact with incoming HTTP requests.
+They offer developers fine-grained control over how specific requests are processed, allowing for custom handling of various file types or URL patterns.

 HTTP handlers were not present in the "Classic" ASP.
 They implement the System.Web.IHttpHandler interface.
 Unlike ASP.NET Web Forms, they have no HTML-markup file, no events and other supporting.
 All they have is a code-file (written in any .NET-compatible language) that writes some data to the server HTTP response.
 HTTP handlers are similar to ISAPI extensions.

+The IHttpHandler interface defines two key members: